Santa Clara University is a JED Campus.

 - Train students to identify, reach out to, and refer their friends/peers who may be struggling with mental health or substance issues

 Increase Help Seeking Behavior

-Lead: Lisa Joyner, Director of the Wellness Center
+Lead: Kelly Schumacher, Director of Wellness Center

 Many students who need help may be reluctant or unsure of how to seek it out.
 Obstacles to help-seeking include lack of awareness of mental health services, skepticism about the effectiveness of treatment, prejudices associated-with mental illness, and uncertainty about costs or insurance coverage.
 Campuses should engage in a variety of activities designed to increase the likelihood that a student in need will seek help.

 Promote help seeking behavior through destigmitization efforts and increased access to resource information.

 - Ensure that counseling and health center websites are easily accessible for students